 I don’t understand why anyone should be feeling good by looking at such painful or embarrassing things, unless the surfing crowd – not to be confused with those humans using a board to surf real waves in the real ocean – is composed by sadomasochists, by people with a very low esteem for life, low or nearly non-existent self-respect, with a potential murderer or rapist added here and there to spice up the mix.

-That is one of the main reasons – I have few more – for my rather prejudiced dislike of humanity as a species inhabiting this planet.
+That is one of the main reasons – I have a few more – for my rather strong dislike of humanity as a species inhabiting this planet.